Towards Sparse Video Understanding and Reasoning: Experimental Studies

 According to \cref{tab:baselines-rft}, \revise further enhances the video understanding capabilities of vision-language models (VLMs) when combined with reinforcement fine-tuning.
 In this setting, the underlying VLM is trained to make better multi-round decisions: what frames to request, how to update its summary-as-state, and when to stop, while keeping the visual encoder fixed.

-\textbf{Training Setup.} We employ the multi-round formulation in \S\ref{sec:module} and optimize the policy via GRPO~\cite{guo2025deepseek, shao2024deepseekmath}.
-Specifically, we follow the same set-up with RAGEN~\cite{wang2025ragen}.
-We apply our verifier-guided reward (EAGER) that assigns credit based on three signals: (i) confidence gain after new frames are added, (ii) summary sufficiency, measured by whether the final answer is recoverable from the last \texttt{<summary>} alone, and (iii) correct-and-early stopping that rewards answering correctly within a small turn budget.
+\textbf{Training Setup.} We employ the multi-round formulation in \S\ref{sec:module} and optimize the policy via GRPO~\cite{shao2024deepseekmath, guo2025deepseek}.
+Specifically, we follow the same setup as RAGEN~\cite{wang2025ragen}.
+We apply our verifier-guided reward (EAGER) that assigns credit based on three signals: (i) confidence gain after new frames are added, (ii) summary sufficiency, measured by whether the final answer is recoverable from the last committed \texttt{<summarize>} alone, and (iii) correct-and-early stopping that rewards answering correctly within a small turn budget.
 The policy is trained on the training split of each dataset using sampled trajectories (1--3 turns, depending on budget), while the summary-as-state is fully externalized and updated at every step.
-We use Qwen-2.5-VL-3B~\cite{bai2025qwen2_5_vl} as the backbone model for consideration of computation cost.
-Because 3B-scale VLMs have limited instruction-following capability, we first distill 8,000 multi-round conversations from GPT-4o~\cite{gpt4o} under the ``plug-and-play'' setting and perform a short format fine-tuning stage to teach the model to reliably follow the structured protocol (\texttt{<summary>}, \texttt{<frames>}, \texttt{<answer>}), i.e., output \texttt{<summary>} plus either \texttt{<frames>} (request) or \texttt{<answer>} (final).
+We use Qwen2.5-VL-3B~\cite{bai2025qwen2_5_vl} as the backbone model due to computational cost.
+Because 3B-scale VLMs have limited instruction-following capability, we first distill 8,000 multi-round conversations from GPT-4o~\cite{gpt4o} under the ``plug-and-play'' setting and perform a short format fine-tuning stage to teach the model to reliably follow the structured protocol (\texttt{<think>}, \texttt{<summarize>}, \texttt{<select>}, \texttt{<answer>}), i.e., a \texttt{<think>} trace followed by either \texttt{<summarize>} and \texttt{<select>} (request) or \texttt{<answer>} (final).
 During reinforcement learning, we adopt the same configuration as \Cref{sec:exp_pnp}, using \texttt{max\_frames\_per\_round}=3 and \texttt{max\_rounds}=4.

 \textbf{Baselines.} We compare against three categories of baselines: (i) direct video-understanding models that process all given frames in a single forward pass; (ii) the plug-and-play setting without parameter updates; and (iii) supervised format fine-tuning.
 All methods are evaluated under a controlled frame budget (typically 3--8 frames per video) to highlight improvements in selection quality and reasoning efficiency. \textbf{Metrics.} We report answer accuracy, the average number of frames used per example, the number of reasoning rounds, and end-to-end inference time.
 All methods follow the same output constraints for fair comparison.